-Both the Apple Watch and the Series 2 can take screenshots when you hold down the digital crown and the action button below it at the same time.
+Both the original Apple Watch and the Series 2 can take screenshots when you hold down the digital crown and the action button below it at the same time.
 Images are then saved to your camera roll on your iPhone.
 If you've upgraded to watchOS 3 though, this is not set as default.
 To enable screenshots, head to the Watch companion app and then go to General.
 There you'll be able to toggle Enable Screenshots on or off.

 Organise the app dock

 Now that Apple has ditched Glances in watchOS 3, you can view all currently open apps by pressing the action button.
-You can customise how these open apps are displayed.
-Once you've pressed the action button to open up the dock, press and hold on any of the app widgets and you'll now be able to drag it up or down the order of apps.
+You can also customise how these open apps are displayed.
+Once you've pressed the action button to open up the dock, press and hold on any of the app widgets and you'll be able to drag it up or down the order of apps.

 Scribble a message

-Another feature Apple decided to get rid of was the Friends Circle, which meant Digital Touch was moved to Messages.
+Another feature Apple decided to get rid of with watchOS 3 was the Friends Circle, which meant Digital Touch was moved to Messages.
 If you want to scribble a note to a friend instead of dictating one or picking one of Apple's pre-loaded responses, simply scroll down to the bottom of a message thread and hit the Scribble button.